Headquarters

 Among the results:

-- Since 2004, ArcticNet has trained 3,928 Highly Qualified Personnel (HQP) including 1,936 graduate students and postdoctoral fellows (more than 61% women).
-ArcticNet is cultivating diverse skillsets, from innovative field equipment to safety in remote areas to Indigenous awareness and ethical conduct training, and nurturing professional development for the 661+ HQP currently training with the Network.
+- Since 2004, ArcticNet has trained over 4,200 Highly Qualified Personnel (HQP) including 1,936 graduate students and postdoctoral fellows (more than 61% women).
+ArcticNet is cultivating diverse skill sets, from innovative field equipment to safety in remote areas to Indigenous awareness and ethical conduct training, and nurturing professional development for the 799+ HQP currently training with the Network (58% are women and 25% are Indigenous).

-- ArcticNet is funding over 228 researchers (46% women) on 87 projects led by senior academic researchers, early career scientists, and Inuit researchers at more than 50 universities, colleges and Inuit organizations Canada-wide.
-The Network is pursuing new and exciting research partnerships with northern industry, in particular with the emerging Arctic Blue Economy based on fisheries, shipping and tourism.
+- ArcticNet is funding over 200 researchers (44% women) on 78 projects led by senior academic researchers, early career scientists, and Inuit researchers at more than 50 universities, colleges and Inuit organizations Canada-wide.
+The network has completed over 200 projects and published more than 16,500 papers on Arctic and Northern issues.

-- ArcticNet is funding the Inuit Nunangat Research Program (INRP), which in fiscal year 2021-2022 changed its name to Inuit Qaujisarnirmut Pilirijjutit (IQP).
+- ArcticNet is funding Inuit Qaujisarnirmut Pilirijjutit (IQP), a division of the North-by-North program.
 This program, led by the Inuit regional organizations across Inuit Nunangat, is the first Inuit-led, directed, and governed research funding program in the world.
 This program aligns with Inuit Tapiriit Kanatami’s (ITK) National Inuit Strategy on Research (NISR) to advance Inuit self-determination and research co-development.

 - Every year, ArcticNet hosts the world’s largest Arctic science meeting.
-The 2021 Annual Scientific Meeting (ASM) was held December 6-10 virtually, with 1,166 attendees tuning in online from across Canada and around the world.
-This year included 363 Northern participants, representing 31% of total participants, the highest Northern participation thus far.
+The 2022 Annual Scientific Meeting (ASM) was held in Toronto, Ontario, from December 4 to 8, with close to 1,300 attendees from across Canada and around the world.
+This year included 420 Northern participants, representing 35% of total participants, the highest Northern participation thus far.
 The resounding success of this annual meeting sets a new standard for networking, scientific excellence, inclusion, diversity, representation and accessibility.

 Connect with ArcticNet